amirkas/ePIC-Benchmark-lib/docs/guide.rst

 """""""""""""""""""""""

 To access the paths of a workflow's directories and files we provide a Path API that is accessbile via a **WorkflowConfig's 'paths' member**.
-The methods to access these paths are listed in the API reference in :ref:`this section <_paths_api>`.
+The methods to access these paths are listed in the API reference in :ref:`this section <paths-api>`.